HeyKrystal/asa-server-manager/README.md

 As mentioned above, this is primarily a personal project.
 If there are obviously valid problems I will address them [here](https://github.com/HeyKrystal/asa-server-manager/issues/new).
 However, requests that border enhancements or conveniences will be ignored.

 ## Contribution
 I'm not super familiar with GitHub's collaboration features.
 I'll try to be accomodating where it makes sense though.
-If you're wanting to make edits for your own personal use feel free to fork the project and do whatyever you'd like to it. 😊
+If you're wanting to make edits for your own personal use feel free to fork the project and do whatever you'd like to it. 😊